The Smart Bird Feeders Everyone’s Talking About (and Actually Buying) (2026)

 WIRED

-• Interchangeable hole sizes to attract different bird species
+• Different hole sizes can be mounted for different species

 TIRED